About Secret Bay

 Secret Bay is perched on top of a cliff and benefits from cooling sea breezes so we are not too troubled by mosquitoes.
 There is a short spell at sunset when some sand flies make a brief appearance as a gentle reminder that you are surrounded by nature in all its glory – but repellent keeps them at bay and they don’t stick around for long.
 All the properties are fitted with anti-mosquito screens.

 If you are planning on hiking in the rainforest it would be a good idea to bring repellent and to wear long trousers.

-There is no dress code at Secret Bay – in your private and secluded villa or bungalow, we want you to feel at home.
+There is no dress code at Secret Bay – in your private and secluded villa, we want you to feel at home.
 The weather is warm all year round with a slight breeze at night.
 Dominicans generally dress casually and informally but do enjoy dressing up for special occasions.
 Comfortable summer clothes are suitable with a light sweater for the evening.
 If you are planning on hiking you will need proper hiking shoes and long trousers.
 And don’t forget your swimsuits and sunscreen!

 In order to play our part in the protection of our environment, we change linens and towels once every three days.
 However if you would like clean linens or towels more frequently than this, please let us know and we would be happy to accommodate you.

 Housekeeping is done in the late morning with turn down service in the evening.
 However we would be happy to accommodate your schedule if these timings are not convenient.
 Housekeeping will also be happy to take care of your laundry.
 We also recommend a dry-cleaning service in Roseau, which we can arrange if needed.

 Although a gratuity is included in our prices – you are welcome to reward staff separately for exceptional service if you wish.

 Voltage is 220V.
 Transformers are available for 120V appliances.
 A hairdryer is provided in all bedrooms.